geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 As it is possible to see the new output has the attribute names defined in the template.
 Moreover the :code:`population` related attributes have been placed inside a nested json object.
-Finally we added a wkt_geom attribute with the WKT geometry representation.
+Finally a wkt_geom attribute with the WKT geometry representation has been added.

+GML
+"""

 The same template mechanism can be applied to a GML output format.
 This is an example GML template, again for the :code:`topp:states` layer